OmishaPatel/Pets/README.md

 # Description

-In this project user can see the images of the pets that is being fetched from third party API.
-User can also download image by clicking button on about/me page for eacch pet.
+In this React Web App user can see the images of the pets that is being fetched from third party API.
+User can also download image by clicking button on about/me page for each pet.

 ## Technologies Used

 -React Hooks useState, useEffect
 -Styled Components
 -Axios
--Context API
+-Redux

 ## Demo